i0brendan0/pokecrystal2/README.md

 * **Unown now has a new way of getting it's letter.** Now every Unown can be shiny.
 * **6 new Unowns.** 2 of them are the exclamation point and the question mark.
 The other 4 are period, comma, hyphen, and interrobang (!?).
 * **There is now a dark type boost after beating Karen for the first time.** This means you can lose after Karen and still recieve the bonus, you just have to beat her once.
+* **Add rematches for all Pokemon Gym Leaders.** Johto leaders are located at the Olivine Cafe.
+Kanto leaders are located at the Celadon Cafe. - This has not been extensively tested yet.

 List of minor changes
 * Moves are updated to the latest Gen stats with a couple changing type.
 No fairy type.